One of the biggest puzzles in personal finance is the question, “is a car an asset?”.

 - Subaru WRX

-There are more cars that hold their value pretty well so before you purchase a vehicle ensure that it can hold its value over the years you own it and that it’s reliable.
+More cars hold their value pretty well, so before you purchase a vehicle, ensure that it can hold its value over the years you own it and that it’s reliable.

 Now let’s see how you can use your car to become an income-producing asset…

 Using Your Car To Make You Money

-Just because that your car is a depreciating asset doesn’t mean that you can’t use it to become a valuable asset that you can use to increase your net worth.
+Just because your car is a depreciating asset doesn’t mean that you can’t use it to become a valuable asset that you can use to increase your net worth.

 There are many ways that you can use your car to make some extra money in your free time!

-Let’s check out some ways that you can use your car to make you some extra cash…
+Let’s check out some ways that you can use your car to make some extra cash…

 A great side hustle that you can do with your car is DoorDash.

 With DoorDash, you can work when you want and make some extra money delivering items to people.

-Plus, you will get to keep 100% of the tips you make with DoorDash which is awesome!
+Plus, you will get to keep 100% of the tips you make with DoorDash, which is fantastic!

 You can work whenever you want with DoorDash, so I highly recommend checking it out.

-Another platform that is similar to DoorDash that you can use to make money with your car is Postmates.
+Another platform that is similar to DoorDash that you can use to make money with your car is Instacart.

-Postmates is a very popular platform that you can use to make money with your car in your free time.
+Instacart is a top-rated platform that you can use to make money with your car in your free time.

-Just like DoorDash, with Postmates you will get to keep 100% of your tips!
+Just like DoorDash, with Instacart, you will get to keep 100% of your tips!

-I highly recommend checking out Postmates if you want to make some extra money with your car.
+I highly recommend checking out Instacart if you want to make some extra money with your car.

 Making money with ridesharing platforms definitely requires more work than simply delivering items but it is still a good way to make money.